This page contains affiliate links. Please read our disclosure for more info.

 There are many fruit and vegetable stalls, but we liked this one as it’s smaller and less overwhelming than some of the others.
 The cherries were exquisite!

-In meat-heavy Testaccio (which once housed the biggest slaughterhouse in Europe), this stall is heaven for vegans.
+In meat-heavy Testaccio (which once housed the biggest slaughterhouse in Europe), Vegan Store is heaven for vegans.

 You can buy vegan-friendly products or get a custom sandwich made with vegan meat and cheese.
 We didn’t try it as fake meat is not our thing, but it gets good reviews from vegans.